Home » Bedding advice » Can You Use An Electric Blanket With A Memory Foam Mattress?

 Can you use a hot water bottle to warm up the bed?

-How to keep warm in the bedroom without an electric blanket
+How to use an electric blanket safely

 - Avoid using a second-hand electric blanket.